r1lz/personal-website/content/posts/the-night-we-met.md

 ----
 ## The Night We Meet

 We talk about everything, we feel connected because we have the same habits.
 I looked at him as he spoke.
-He looks good.
+She looks good.
 And smart.
 And hard worker.
 And cute.
 And independent.
 And beautiful.
 And okay—i have to stop.

 I am so grateful to be able to hear so I know the sound and tone.
 We talked about everything: tentang Nietzsche, tentang Stoikisme, **tentang sajak**, tentang tulisan, tentang hal-hal kecil yang sering seringkali tidak dipahami kebanyakan orang.